-Plant species that are characteristic of the major plant communities of the area, listed as native in Appendix F: Recommended Plant Lists.
+Plant species that are characteristic of the major plant communities of the area.
 Areas where invasive exotic vegetation (see Invasive Exotic Vegetation) has exceeded 75 percent of the plant species by quantity will not be considered indigenous vegetation.

 Indirect Light